zwoefler/Testing-Environments/kubespray-test/README.md

         - [ ] Users
         - [ ] ...
     - [ ] Automate the adding a node to the cluster [#adding-and-removing-nodes]

+- [ ] Automated README script
+    - [ ] List of hosts in File - Building the tables for the machines automatically
+    - [ ] Put IP-addresses into the the commands
+    - [ ] Automated Table of Contents